-Sections 3, 8, 14, Exhibit I and Exhibit II of the Actuarial Memorandum and all Additional Exhibits.
+Sections 3, 8, 14, Exhibit I, Exhibit II, and Exhibit III of the Actuarial Memorandum and Additional Exhibits IV-VI.

 The materials sought to be maintained as confidential are collectively referred to as the "GLIC Confidential Materials" herein.
 GLIC respectfully requests that the GLIC Confidential Materials be maintained as confidential and not subject to disclosure under the Public Records Law.
 See Md.
 Code Ann., Gen. Provis. § 4-335 ("A custodian shall deny inspection of the part of a public record that contains any of the following information provided by or obtained from any person...: (1) a trade secret; (2) confidential commercial information; (3) confidential financial information....") (emphasis added); Md.
 Code Ann., Ins. § 11-703 ("A carrier may request a finding by the Commissioner that certain information filed with the Commissioner be considered confidential commercial information under § 4-335 . . . and not subject to public inspection.").